Young Sherlock Holmes: Black Ice: Plot summary

-While he descends, he can hear the people who sent him state that the manhole leads to a tributary of the Moscow river, the Neglinnaya, Sherlock then goes downstream to make it to the river.
-He is chased by the people who set him up.
-While navigating through the river, he meets a pack of dogs that have adapted to survive in dark tunnels.
-Sherlock sees that they have ears larger than ordinary and speculates that their sense of hearing is greater than those of normal dogs.
-Knowing this, Sherlock does not make a noise, but due to the twitching of his finger, the dogs get ready to pounce on him.
-At that moment, Sherlock's pursuer has his hand over Sherlock's neck; his hand is bitten by the dog and he loosens his grip which allows Sherlock to escape.
+Sherlock and Amyus meetand over Sherlock's neck; his hand is bitten by the dog and he loosens his grip which allows Sherlock to escape.

 Sherlock soon finds his way into the Moscow river and climbs up its banks, only to see Mycroft being arrested by Russian secret police-the Third Section.
 He is met by Robert Wormesley who was watching Mycroft's arrest and tells him that they both will have to plan the next move to save Mycroft's life.

 The two men stop by a cafe to have a chat. whereupon Sherlock deduces that Mycroft was being taken to be framed for the murder of Count Shuvalov and that Wormesley is against him.
 Rufus Stone sets fire to the cafe which helps Sherlock escape from Wormesley.
 Sherlock and Stone reach the building where Mycroft and Count Shuvalov are located.
 Once there, they lure away the falcon that was trained to kill Shuvalov.

 Characters

 Sherlock Holmes

-Sherlock Holmes has grown since the events of his previous two adventures and he is not afraid to take his own initiative.
+Stures and he is not afraid to take his own initiative.
 When he realizes that Amyus will not be accompanying him to Russia, he is initially disappointed and worried about how he will perform without his mentor, but soon grows in confidence.
 On the other hand, his relationship with Rufus Stone becomes more complex when Mycroft reveals a secret about Stone.
 His admiration for his older brother Mycroft continues to grow.